mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

     curl -O https://cmake.org/files/v3.19/cmake-3.19.8-Linux-aarch64.sh
     ```

-    run the script to install CMake, which is installed in the `/usr/local` by default.
+    Run the script to install CMake, which is installed in the `/usr/local` by default.

     ```bash
     sudo mkdir /usr/local/cmake-3.19.8
     sudo bash cmake-3.19.8-Linux-*.sh --prefix=/usr/local/cmake-3.19.8 --exclude-subdir
     ```

     Finally, add CMake to the `PATH` environment variable.
-Run the following commands if it is installed in the default path, other installation path need to be modified accordingly.
+Run the following commands if it is installed in the default path, other installation paths need to be modified accordingly.

     ```bash
     echo -e "export PATH=/usr/local/cmake-3.19.8/bin:\$PATH" >> ~/.bashrc